 - Mobile downloads & installations – a general indicator of the app’s popularity

 - Retention rate – one of the key metrics that shows the number of users that return to the app after the first use

-- Daily active users – showcase the number of app users daily; the same parameter can be checked on a monthly basis
+- Daily active users – showcase the number of app users daily; the same parameter can be checked every month

 - Churn rate – opposite metric to retention that tracks how many users abandoned the app once used

-- Average revenue per user – measure the app earnings from each user
+- The average revenue per user – measure the app earnings from each user

 - Cost per acquisition (CPA) – shows what is the cost to get one new app user

-Keeping track of the market, its trends, and analyzing your product’s performance helps to make the right decisions to develop a mobile app further.
-Extending functionality, improving app design, enhancing quality, reducing bugs and errors – are the ongoing activities for the mobile app development and its support.
+Keeping track of the market, and its trends and analyzing your product’s performance helps you make the right decisions to further develop a mobile app.
+Extending functionality, improving app design, enhancing quality, reducing bugs and errors – are the ongoing activities for mobile app development and its support.